Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem: DM as composite fermion in strongly coupled chiral theory

 We utilize the most well-known example \cite{Dimopoulos:1980hn} - the $SU(5)$ chiral theory with one anti-symmetric tensor $A$ and one anti-fundamental $\bar{F}$.
 This theory exhibits confinement without global symmetry breaking, resulting in a composite massless fermion, $A\bar{F}\bar{F}$.
 To incorporate QCD, we extend this minimal case by adding three pairs of $F$ and $\bar{F}$.
 The fermion content is shown in Table \ref{tab:SU(5)1}.

-The dynamics of the theory is unknown but several proposal exploring different phases have been discussed in \cite{Raby:1979my,Bars:1981se,Appelquist:2000qg} and recently in \cite{Csaki:2021xhi,Bolognesi:2021jzs,Smith:2021vbf,Karasik:2022gve}.
+The dynamics of the theory remains unclear, though several proposals for its phase structure have been discussed in \cite{Raby:1979my,Bars:1981se,Appelquist:2000qg} and recently in \cite{Csaki:2021xhi,Bolognesi:2021jzs,Smith:2021vbf,Karasik:2022gve,Li:2025tvu}.
 In this study, we adhere to a preserving $SU(5)$ gauge group but assume the $F\bar{F}$ condensate, which is a singlet under $SU(5)$, can still form.
 The scenario, discussed in \cite{Appelquist:2000qg}, features the symmetry breaking $SU(4) \times SU(3) \times U(1)_X \times U(1)_{D'} \to SU(3)_V \times U(1)^2$ where $U(1)^2\subset SU(4)\times U(1)_X \times U(1)_{D'}$.
-Although the global symmetry is broken, a massless composite fermion remains in the low-energy spectrum, accompanied by 15 Goldstone bosons.
+Although the global symmetry is now broken, a massless composite fermion remains in the low-energy spectrum, accompanied by 15 Goldstone bosons.

-Next, we gauge the entire global symmetry except for $U(1)_{D'}$, which is related with the dark baryon number.
-The gauge symmetry breaking pattern is given by
+Next, we gauge the entire global symmetry except for $U(1)_{D'}$, leading to the gauge symmetry breaking pattern: